iliasam/Laser_tape_reverse_engineering/README.md

 # laser_tape_reverse_engineering

-This project describes my work about reverse engineering electronics of cheap "X-40" laser tape.
+This project describes my work about reverse engineering electronics of cheap "X-40" laser tape measure.
 Supported module types are: "512A" and "701A".
 Module dimensions: 25x13x50 mm.